Don't just move stuff around until it looks pretty

 Payment is securely handled by Gumroad.
 They accept the majority of credit cards and PayPal.
 Payment options include: PayPal, Apple and Google Pay, Visa, Mastercard, AMEX, Discover, Maestro, and Diner’s Club.

 Yes, I offer a 50% discount to higher education students.
-Just email me from your student email and I’ll send you a discount code.
+Just email me using my contact form and enter your student email.
+I’ll send you a discount code.

 Student pricing can’t be used in conjunction with parity pricing or other discounts.